 Remember that God delights in new beginnings.
 What feels like an ending to you, may be the beginning of something new that God is doing in your life.
 Hang on.

 “For I am about to do something new.
 See, I have already begun!
 Do you not see it?
 I will make a pathway through the wilderness.
 I will create rivers in the dry wasteland.”
-Isaiah‬ ‭43‬:‭19‬ ‭(NLT)
+Isaiah 43:19 (NLT)

-it can feel like your closest friends have turned into strangers.
+When you’re in a season that nobody seems to understand, it can feel like your closest friends have turned into strangers.

 Even your own family seems blinded to your pain.

 It’s a lonely place where silence echoes louder than words.
+The ache of being unseen cuts very deep.

-“I am ignored as if I were dead, as if I were a broken pot.”
+The psalmist David knew this place well too.
+In Psalm 31:12 (NLT), he cried: “I am ignored as if I were dead, as if I were a broken pot.”

-“But I am trusting you, O Lord, saying, ‘You are my God!’
+Yet just two verses later, he lifted his eyes upward and exclaimed: “But I am trusting you, O Lord, saying, ‘You are my God!’
 My future is in your hands.”

-“I look for someone to come and help me, but no one gives me a passing thought!
+Again, in Psalm 142:4 (NLT), he lamented: “I look for someone to come and help me, but no one gives me a passing thought!
 No one will help me; no one cares a bit what happens to me.”

-“Then I pray to you, O Lord.
+And yet one verse later, he lifted his eyes upward once more and declared: “Then I pray to you, O Lord.
 I say, ‘You are my place of refuge.
 You are all I really want in life.’”

 Wow.